Trade directory · Ann Arbor metro · Michigan

 Inspection Schedule

 Rough-in inspection before covering wiring, final inspection before energizing.
-Some jobs require additional inspections for underground work or service upgrades.
-Schedule 24-48 hours in advance through Ann Arbor Building Department.
+Schedule 48 hours in advance with Ann Arbor Building Department.
+Additional inspections required for service upgrades and commercial work.

 §4